kairos-io/kairos/docs/content/installation/interactive.md

 ## From the boot menu

-When loading any c3os ISOs, a GRUB menu like the following will be displayed.
-To access the interactive installation, select the third entry (`c3os (interactive install)`).
+When loading any kairos ISOs, a GRUB menu like the following will be displayed.
+To access the interactive installation, select the third entry (`kairos (interactive install)`).

 ![interactive](https://user-images.githubusercontent.com/2420543/189219819-6b16d13d-c409-4b9b-889b-12792f800a08.gif)

 ## Manually

-The interactive installer can be also started manually with `c3os-agent interactive-install` from the LiveCD.
+The interactive installer can be also started manually with `kairos-agent interactive-install` from the LiveCD.